jjuusstt/PSD-to-HTML-practice/README.md

 # PSD-to-HTML-practice
-Cuting out fragments from psd and implementing them with html and css implementing responsive design using bootstrap
+Cuting out fragments from psd and implementing them with html and css <br />
+implementing responsive design using bootstrap